seghersnico/Glaciers-in-South-America/README.md

     * The average glacier mass balance time series was detrended to remove any linear trends that might obscure periodic signals.
     * Welch's method was applied to the detrended data to estimate the Power Spectral Density.
 PSD reveals the distribution of a signal's power over frequency, allowing us to identify dominant periodic components.
 Peaks in the PSD plot correspond to strong periodicities.
 4.  **Climate Oscillation Overlay:**
-    * Kernel Density Estimation (KDE) was used to represent the user-defined return periods of ENSO and PDO.
+    * Kernel Density Estimation (KDE) was used to represent the historic periods between ENSO and PDO events.
 KDE provides a smoothed representation of the distribution of these periods.
     * These KDEs were then scaled and overlaid onto the glacier mass balance PSD plot.
 This visual comparison helps in identifying areas where glacier periodicities align with climate oscillation periodicities.
     * Reference ranges (e.g., 2-7 years for ENSO, 20-30 years for PDO) were also indicated on the plot for further context.
 5.  **Peak Analysis:** Prominent peaks within the ENSO (2-7 years) and PDO (20-30 years) frequency ranges were identified and quantified to assess their significance in the glacier mass balance spectrum.